Alexgreating/userbot/README.md

 The bot can send a message to the group it is a member of, a particular member, as well as in the comments to the message.

 When sending a request, you need to specify where the message from the bot will be sent to:
-- if you need to send it to a member, the member ID (the message receiver) is required
+- if you need to send it to a member, the member ID (the message receiver) is required;
-- if you need to send it to a group, you need a unique conversation key
+- if you need to send it to a group, you need a unique conversation key;
-- if you need to send it in comments, the message key to create a comment thread is required
+- if you need to send it in comments, the message key to create a comment thread is required.

 #### Member ID